Fishing ReportEagle Lake - 9/18/2017 11:19:37 AM

 Above: A 9.8 pound Eagle Lake bass

-Bass fishing has been slow recently due to the hot weather.
+No recent reports on bass, but it has been slow.
 Try topwater and soft plastics along pads in Float Row and around cypress trees early morning and late evening.
 During the day, fish soft plastics slow along deep ledges.
 Also try deep-diving crankbaits and spinnerbaits around the piers.
 Largemouth bass must be over 16" to keep.

 Some nice Bluegill and a couple of Black Crappie caught at Eagle.

-Crappie fishing has been slow, but not many anglers have been out to get reports from.
+Currently we have no reports on crappie fishing; there just aren't many people fishing Eagle right now.
 Fish deep for crappie this time of year.
 Troll deep ledges with roadrunners and fish deep piers with minnows.
 Remember, crappie must be over 11" to keep at Eagle Lake.
 Also try the cypress trees across from the boat ramp and around the piers with minnows in 8 - 12 feet of water.

-White bass can be found schooling on shad off of points and along dropoffs.
+We have no recent reports on White Bass, but they can often be found schooling on shad off of points and along dropoffs.
 There is no limit on these fish, but there is a 6 fish limit on hybrid striped bass and they must be over 15" to keep.